SD › Dalat Best Hotels

 - Villas are old world-designed (though some newly built), with mustard walls and terracotta tiles; some feature wide, curved balconies.

 - Each villa has a massive lounge area, with tons of seating.
 Dining tables often seat more than 6, and there’s a kitchen for staff to cook special meals for guests.
 Some villas have a dedicated library.

 - Bedrooms are gorgeous, some on the small side but adorable – old-fashioned and thoughtful in decor and design.
 Some have fireplaces.
 More windows than walls, so they’re bright and airy with views in all directions of lovely gardens.

-- This is the best (and really only) family-friendly option in Dalat; there’s a small but colorful kids club, suitable for 3-8 year olds – and plans to extend it in 2018.
+- This is the best (and really only) family-friendly option in Dalat; there’s a small but colorful kids club, suitable for 3-8 year olds.
 Lots of space to run around, modest mini-golf course, arts corner, cooking classes, sand art, painting.

 - Bottom Line: Lovely, serene, park-like setting, isolated but in a good way; clean air, no traffic.
 Sharing communal areas with strangers may be uncomfortable for some.
 Spacious, gorgeous, elegant– so different from cramped hotels facing noisy roads.